Tips for training an older dog

 Training keeps a dog active, helping them stay healthy and happy.

 Consistent training also keeps your senior dog’s mind sharp.
-Think of training as their own version of your grandpa’s crossword puzzle or your mom’s many arts & crafts projects!
+Think of training as your dog’s own version of grandpa’s crossword puzzle or mum’s many arts & crafts projects!

 Lastly, training your senior dog keeps them engaged with you and your family.
 And what pet or pet owner would say no to that?

-When you first bring your older dog home, the first thing you’ll probably want to teach them is where to go potty.
+When you first bring your older dog home, the first thing you’ll probably want to teach them is where to go to the toilet.
 Some important things to consider when toilet training your senior dog are:

 Building a routine for your dog